Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

 We initiate the application of our ACE potential by simulating nanoindentation in single crystal W. Although nanoindentation has been extensively studied using EAM potentials \cite{Li2002,Lee2005,Tan2023}, there are relatively few simulations employing MLIPs.
-This scarcity is likely due to the challenges associated with accounting for dislocation nucleation from open surfaces and handling complex dislocation interactions, which are difficult to simulate directly with DFT.
+This scarcity likely arises from the challenges of modeling dislocation nucleation from open surfaces and capturing complex dislocation interactions, which are difficult to simulate directly with DFT.
 In a recent study, a tabulated GAP potential was used for nanoindentation of single crystal W \cite{W-indent}, but the uncertainty associated with these simulations was not detailed.
 Meanwhile, an advanced neural network potential was specifically developed for nanoindentation in single crystal Mo \cite{Naghdi2024}.
-In Figs \ref{fig3}(g-i), we demonstrate that the LAEDs obtained by the initial EIP-AL successfully encompass all the plastic events observed during nanoindentation simulations conducted with EAM.
-Building on this foundation, we now present the simulation results obtained with our final ACE potential and examine the uncertainty.
+We now present the simulation results obtained with our final ACE potential and examine the uncertainty.